aciccarello/ciccarello.me/style-guide.md

 Forms are designed for one column.
 Buttons within a form will be full width.

+Many form elements that aren't necessary have not been implemented but are listed below.

 {% removeindents %}

 <form method="get" action="#">